I keep my eyes on the major concerts, festivals and other big events happening around Norway so you don’t have to!

 Inferno Metal Festival

-Norwegian metal legends Dimmu Borgir headline this year's Inferno, which draws metal lovers from all over the world.
+Enslaved and Polish legends Behemoth headline the 15th anniversary of Inferno, which draws metal lovers from all over the world to Oslo's Rockefeller.

 Norway Constitution Day Parade

 The annual children's parade through the streets of Oslo.
 Not to be missed!
 Up to 100,000 people, many dressed in national costumes, travel to the city centre to participate in the main festivities.

 29 – 31 May